tinganho/fa/Specification.md

 *(A View Class is equivalent to a React Component Class.
 We use the terminology View instead of React’s Component, because we have Component Layer that includes Component Views.
 If we used React’s Component terminology we would call it Component Component Class, instead of Component View Class.
 Whether, we are using React is also in discussion.)*

 ### Document View Class
-A Base View for housing all the markup of the document.
+Extends *Base View Class* for housing all the markup of the document.
 The Document View needs to include markup and styling for transitioning between layouts.

 ### Layout View Class
 Extends *Content Base View Class* for housing all the markup of the layout.
 Must include markup and styles for transitioning between contents.
 It also includes handlers for processing page transitions.